microsoft/psi/topics/InDepth.BuffersAndHistory.md

 title:  Buffers and History
 ---

+__NOTE__: The operators described below take an optional `DeliveryPolicy` argument which allows the developer to control how the operators keep up with the incoming flow of messages when not enough computational resources are available to process them.
+More information is available in the [Delivery Policies](/psi/topics/InDepth.DeliveryPolicies) in-depth topic.
+Below, for improved readability, we simply omit this optional parameter from the operator descriptions.

 # Buffers and History

 `Buffer` and `History` operators produce streams of sliding windows over data: